Responsibility &

 Natural Gas & Electricity

 Natural gas is currently the standard method for powering dairy processing plants, and we have been tracking our consumption since 2011 for each of our plants across the country.
-Gas usage is the biggest contributor to our carbon emissions at the plant level; therefore, we are developing a long-term action plan to reduce our gas consumption.
-Our approach is firstly to reduce our consumption with improved efficiencies, such as updating obsolete equipment and using energy reclaim technology.
+Gas usage is one of the biggest contributors to our carbon emissions at the plant level; therefore, we are developing a long-term action plan to reduce our gas consumption.
+Our approach is firstly to reduce our consumption with improved efficiencies, such as updating obsolete equipment and using energy reclamation technology.
 Every year we deploy capex dollars to initiate projects to help us become more efficient in our energy usage.
 Furthermore, we will work with industry partners in the energy sector to identify opportunities for renewable energy.

-Lactalis American Group relies on the traditional power grid for our electricity.
+Lactalis American Group primarily relies on the traditional power grid for our electricity.
 Our facility in Buffalo, New York is located 20 minutes from Niagara Falls and benefits from the use of hydroelectric power.
-Similarly, at our Idaho facility, our main source of electricity is through hydro power.
+Similarly, at our Idaho facility, our main source of electricity is hydro power.
 As with natural gas, for electric our focus continues to be finding ways to be more efficient in our usage to help us require less energy while maintaining or increasing our output.

 Looking Ahead